NJ PBS: News programming

 At the inauguration of NJ PBS (as NJTV), the network launched NJ Today, a half-hour newscast that replaced NJN News and was aired at its former weekday time slots of 6, 7:30 and 11 p.m.
 It was originally anchored by WNET personality Rafael Pi Roman.
 Mike Schneider later took over the anchor role.
 It was renamed to NJTV News on November 4, 2013.
 On June 12, 2014, Schneider announced his retirement as anchor on NJTV News and was replaced by veteran journalist Mary Alice Williams on July 1.
-Williams later left the newscast after March 13, 2020 to help care for family members who were suffering from health problems.
-She eventually announced the following month on April 27, 2020 that she would step down as anchor of NJTV News.
+Williams later left the newscast after March 13, 2020, to help care for family members who were suffering from health problems.
+She eventually announced the following month on April 27, 2020, that she would step down as anchor of NJTV News.
 She was succeeded by Briana Vannozzi, who has anchored the newscast since March 15, 2020.
-She was an interim anchor until September 9, 2020 when she became a full-time anchor.
+She was an interim anchor until September 9, 2020, when she became a full-time anchor.
 Schneider still appears on other WNET and NJTV-produced programs, including WNET's Metrofocus.
 NJTV News is produced at the Agnes Varis studio in Two Gateway Center in Newark.
 The newscast can also be seen on sister station WNET and online via YouTube and on NJTV's website.
 Because of WNET (as well as its sister station WLIW) and WHYY carrying PBS NewsHour, NJ PBS does not carry that program, to avoid unnecessary duplication.

 Michael Aron, NJN's news director at its closure and a former member of the foundation's board, revived his former NJN programs Reporters Roundtable and On the Record on NJTV.
 He also appears on NJTV News as its chief political correspondent.

+NJ Spotlight News

 On October 5, 2020, NJTV's newsroom merged with the New Jersey news site NJ Spotlight (which was acquired by WNET in 2019) and the newscasts were rebranded as NJ Spotlight News.
 In May 2022, NJ Spotlight News released its first podcast series, Hazard NJ, hosted by journalist Jordan Gass-Pooré.